davewwww/ValidationMapping/README.md

 ValidationMapping
 =================

-add "mappings" configuration key at validation section to define extra validation files which are not in the 'Bundle*/Resources/config' directory.
+define extra validation files which are not in the 'Bundle*/Resources/config' directory

 ### Installation